-Using the local management ranking exercise (Appendix 2) to scope the fisheries of the Eastern IFCA results in relatively low ranking scores for stocks which are already spatially defined by management, already subject to EU quota management and where science is already coordinated at an ICES level.
-This is not to say that these stocks do not necessarily warrant management attention - only that the IFCA is not best placed to lead on that management.
+Using the local management ranking exercise described above to scope the fisheries of the Kent & Essex IFCA results in relatively low ranking scores for stocks which are already spatially defined by management, already subject to EU quota management and where science is already coordinated at an ICES level.
+This is not to say that these stocks do not necessarily warrant management attention - merely that it is unlikely to be the IFCA that is best placed to lead on that management.
 This is a logical conclusion as more widely distributed and commercially important stocks require a high level of both science and management, coordinated at an appropriate spatial scale of the resource; i.e. international.

-Some of the previously identified Eastern IFCA high value species, such as sole, cod and thornback ray fall into this category.
-This means that though these species may be locally important, overall responsibility for stock management is at a higher jurisdictional level.
-For these stocks, the IFCA remains responsible for enforcement of relevant legislation on these fisheries within their jurisdiction and in some cases there will be management measures, applied at a higher level, where the IFCA may even have primary responsibility for - such as protection of inshore nursery grounds.
-For example, ICES have indicated that a primary management task for skate and ray fisheries is to protect habitat and vulnerable life stages (ICES 2012a), which should go a long way to ensuring sustainable fisheries on these stocks.
-Additionally the IFCA have the power to act to further safeguard the resource, if necessary, such as through the introduction of technical measures (gear restrictions, minimum landing sizes, spatial or seasonal restrictions).
-Other measures of fishery performance in Principles 2 and 3 for these fisheries may predominantly fall into the IFCAs responsibility, if the Unit of Certification operates solely within its jurisdiction.

-Protection of habitat, capture of retained non-target and discarded fish, avoidance of ETP, and enforcement may all be primarily the EIFCA responsibility.
-However, it should be recognised that the overall success of stock management - namely whether or not the stock is overexploited - is beyond the IFCAs control.

-It should be noted that local measures that apply disproportionately to local inshore vessels and do not result in overall stock benefits, are likely to be unpopular and may even be counterproductive, in particular in reducing support for management measures on other stocks where the IFCA is best placed to lead on stock level management.

-As well as those previously identified high-value species, other species landed in the district such as herring, mackerel and turbot fall into this category.
+Some of the previously identified Kent & Essex IFCA priority species, such as cod, sole, herring, mackerel, plaice and thornback ray fall into this category.
+This means that though these species are locally important, overall responsibility for stock management is at a higher jurisdictional level.
+For these stocks the IFCA still clearly plays an important role both as a key stakeholder and as a partner in management.
+The IFCA remain responsible for enforcement of relevant legislation on these fisheries within their jurisdiction.
+In some cases there will be management measures, applied at a higher level, where the IFCA may even have primary responsibility for - such as protection of inshore nursery grounds.
+Additionally the IFCA have the power to act to further safeguard the resource, should they wish, such as through the introduction of technical measures (gear restrictions, minimum landing sizes, spatial or seasonal restrictions), however, though this is clearly good and responsible stewardship of the resource, it should be recognised that the overall success of stock management - namely whether or not the stock is overexploited - is beyond the IFCAs control.
+Local measures which apply disproportionately to local inshore vessels, which do not result in overall stock benefits, are likely to be unpopular and may even be counter-productive, in particular in reducing support for management measures on other stocks where the IFCA is best placed to lead on stock level management.
+As well as those previously identified IFCA priority species, other species landed in the district such as Lemon sole, turbot, brill and whiting fall into this category.